Feast of St. Joseph

 "The greatness of Saint Joseph is that he was the spouse of Mary and the father of Jesus.
 In this way, he placed himself, in the words of Saint John Chrysostom, "at the service of the entire plan of salvation,'" wrote Pope Francis.
 "Saint Paul VI pointed out that Joseph concretely expressed his fatherhood 'by making his life a sacrificial service to the mystery of the incarnation and its redemptive purpose.
 He employed his legal authority over the Holy Family to devote himself completely to them in his life and work.
 He turned his human vocation to domestic love into a superhuman oblation of himself, his heart and all his abilities, a love placed at the service of the Messiah who was growing to maturity in his home.'"

 Because of his role in salvation history, St. Joseph is venerated as a father by the Christian people.
-There are many churches dedicated to him worldwide, included 13 churches in the Diocese of Portland.
+There are many churches dedicated to him worldwide, including 13 churches in the Diocese of Portland.
 Parishes in Bridgton, Ellsworth, and Farmington also have St. Joseph has their patron.

 A Fatherly Patron